-- Academic Writing in English at Lund University (AWELU) is an excellent online resource for all students, staff, and faculty writing texts in English.
+- Academic Writing in English at Lund University (AWELU) is an excellent online resource for all students and staff writing texts in English.
 It explains text types, the writing process, grammar issues, referencing, academic integrity, and other writing-related concerns.

-- Hints of Layout and Style – for Writers of Dissertations and Theses at the Faculties of Science, Engineering and Medicine, Lund University (PDF 1 MB, new window) by Helen Sheppard (2015).
+Hints of Layout and Style – for Writers of Dissertations and Theses at the Faculties of Science, Engineering and Medicine, Lund University (PDF 1 MB, new tab)

 General writing-related topics

-- Harvard Writes.
-One of our favourite resources, this website decodes academic writing expectations by focusing on argument, stakes, structure, and evidence, including videos, example texts and exercises for multiple disciplines.
+- Harvard Writes is one of our favourite resources, this website decodes academic writing expectations by focusing on argument, stakes, structure, and evidence, including videos, example texts and exercises for multiple disciplines.
 Start here for an overview of why academics write and the essential elements of all academic writing.

-- Online Writing Lab (OWL) at the purdue.edu.
-Purdue University's OWL was launched in 1994 as the world’s first online writing lab and has been widely successful.
-The site features information on many writing-related topics, from overcoming writer’s block to grammar instruction to revision strategies to visual rhetoric.
+- The Purdue Online Writing Lab (OWL) was launched in 1994 by Purdue University as the world’s first online writing lab and has been widely successful.
+The website features information on many writing-related topics, from overcoming writer’s block to grammar instruction to revision strategies to visual rhetoric.
 Use this resource!

 - Becoming an Academic Writer: 50 Exercises for Paced, Productive, and Powerful Writing by Patricia Goodson (2013).